pyeventsourcing/eventsourcing/README.md

 * Example application of event sourcing, with an example event sourced entity and example domain events, and with an example event sourced repository containing example entity instances, and an example entity factory method

 ### Forthcoming features

+* Stored event repository to persist stored events in a file using a very simple file format

+* Stored event repository to persist stored events using MongoDB

+* Stored event repository to persist stored events using HBase

 * Method to get all domain events for given entity ID, from given version of the entity (forthcoming)